PCMH Foundations

 Health IT can support the PCMH model by collecting, storing, and managing personal health information, as well as aggregate data that can be used to improve processes and outcomes.
 Health IT can also support communication, clinical decisionmaking, and patient self-management.

-Show Resources for Health ITResources for Using Health Information Technology to Support Quality Improvement
+Resources for Using Health Information Technology to Support Quality Improvement

 White Papers